podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**August 2nd:** `commit 9519986`_ fixes the 'Reset" button that resets FreeCAD's view to the previous setting.
+Before it also was shown even when the view settings of the viewpoint could not be applied.
+A following press of the button resulted in an exception.

+`commit 14e6282`_ fixes the stack switcher and the stack widget in the snapshot group.
+Before both were not reset to the first item/widget on a switch of the topic.
+Now they are.

+`commit 9b443c7`_ corrects the deepcopy algorithm for an object of `project.SimpleList`.
+Previously every copy encapsulated the elements (which are of type `SimpleElement`) anew in a `SimpleElement`, thus creating something like: `SimpleList -> SimpleElement -> SimpleElement -> Value`.

+`commit 9828fa1`_ adds a list view to the topic metrics window displaying all related topics specified for a topic.

+`commit efca76c`_ adds support for comments without text.
+Previously they could be read in, but when the topic should be displayed, containing such comment, an exception was raised resulting in no comment shown at all.

+`commit b8baebe`_ fixes a bug where elements could not be modified because the containingObject member has been overwritten with the contents of the supplied copy, which was `None`.

+`commit 429bb70`_ restructures code inside the `plugin_*.py` files and in the `programmaticInterface.py` file.
+For information on how the code is structured now, please refer to the commit message.

+**July 31st & August 1st:** no work done.

 **July 30th:** More and more is possible!
 Today I implemented the desired behavior for the modification of modified